- Organisational Structure

 - Not currently engaged in tertiary education and have not attained higher than a certificate 4 qualification

-YES offers an excellent opportunity to engage employees in a cost effective manner while providing young Victorians with a chance to develop solid career foundations in government and community services.
+Youth Employment Scheme (YES) offers an excellent opportunity to engage employees in a cost effective manner while providing young Victorians with a chance to develop solid career foundations in government and community services.

-The Department of Human Services provides traineeships for young people (aged between 15 and 24 years) each year, with at least a third of these places being provided to long term unemployed or disadvantaged young people, including Indigenous Australians.
+The Department of Health & Human Services provides traineeships for young people (aged between 15 and 24 years) each year, with at least a third of these places being provided to long term unemployed or disadvantaged young people, including Indigenous Australians.

 Aim of the scheme